Samvit-Kini/Samvit_BSE_Portfolio/index.md

 GPIO.setmode(GPIO.BCM)

-# The following are the names of the rasberry-pi pins that control each of them
+# The following are the names of the raspberry-pi pins that control each of them
 MOTOR1B = 23
 MOTOR1E = 24
 MOTOR2B = 16